-First let us show that if the value of n is lower enough the system can be n-state-interfering, as showed by the following table, where acc = 1, b = 6, ucs = 6 and n = 2.
+First let us show that if the value of n is lower enough the system can be n-state-interfering, as showed in Figure 8, where acc=1, b=6, ucs=6 and n=2.
 Each depicted interval corresponds to acc time units.